AswinBarath/100-days-of-code-challenge/README.md

 - Deep dive into Firebase Firestore service
 - Built a real-time dynamic chat application
-- Fixed a production bug at public directory
+- Fixed a production bug in the public directory

 ---